 The Total Package > The Partial Package

 We could create a separate top-100 list for each of the 16 factors listed above, which would be a pretty fun exercise.
 Some performers rate inordinately high in one or two categories, but not necessarily overall.
 “The Total Package” Lex Luger had the body of Adonis and would rank very highly on a list that only factored physique.
-It turns it would have been more appropriate for Luger to be named “The Partial Package” as he was weak on the mic, didn’t move merchandise, had little-to-no character versatility, and was far from a technician in the ring.
-His physical stature, peak longevity, and participation in memorable angles certainly get him on the list, but nowhere near the top-25.
+In hindsight, it would have been more appropriate for Luger to be named “The Partial Package” as he was weak on the mic, didn’t move merchandise, had little-to-no character versatility, and was far from a technician in the ring.
+His physical stature, peak longevity, and participation in memorable angles are enough to get him on the list, but nowhere near the top-25.

 The Honky Tonk Man was white-hot as a heel in 1987 and 1988.
-His 454-day reign as the Intercontinental Champion is still the longest in history.
+His 454-day reign as the Intercontinental Champion is still the longest in history (Note: RIP to this distinction as Gunther broke the record in 2023).
 His feud with Macho Man sparked some of the highest-rated wrestling shows to ever air on network television.
 If we’re talking peak crowd reaction, Honky rates near the top-5 heels of all-time.
 In terms of his historical significance, there are just too many great performers for his two-year run at the top to be enough to crack the top-100.

 U.S. and Canada